PrimeAcademy/assignment-unit-1/README.md

 # Prime Prework Week 1

 Welcome to Prework at Prime Digital Academy!
-In week 1 of Prework we'll get you set up with the basics.
+In week 1, we're getting you set up with the basics.

-Click on each link below for instructions.
+Click on each link below for instructions:

 - [ ] [Slack (our chat program)](slack.md)
 - [ ] [Atom (our IDE - Integrated Development Environment)](atom.md)

 This will take some time and will require installing some programs on your Mac.
-So get started early in the week and spread the work throughout.
+So, get started early in the week and spread the work throughout.

-By the end of this week, you'll be all set up for the next few months.

-Now, for your first assignment.
+Now, for your first assignment!

 ## Topics Covered

-You will step through the process of
+For the assignment this week, you will step through the process of:

 * setting up a simple page with JavaScript
 * posting it to the Internet
+* using your Mac's built-in Terminal to navigate through folders, open files, and post your work
 * turning it in through Prime's Assignment App

 ## Assignment

-Now then.
-Let's make a web page with some JavaScript using our new IDE Atom!
+Let's make a web page with some JavaScript using our new IDE, Atom!

 ### 1 | Creating folders for our work
 We recommend you create dedicated folders for your Prime prework assignments.
-Follow the instructions below to do so.
+Follow the instructions below to do so:

 Step | Instruction | Screen Shot
 --- | --- | ---